Retiring to Arizona? Here Are 10 Critical Things You Need To Know

 Animesh/Adobe empty forrest gump road under cloudy sky

 Arizona is not like living in Chicago or New York when it comes to public transportation.
-There is some public transportation, but not enough to be able to rely on it to get you from place to place.
+There is some public transportation, but not enough to rely on it to get you from place to place.

 Instead, you’ll have to rely on your car to get to most places, mainly because of the sprawl of some of the bigger cities.
-So factor in the costs to own and maintain a car when you put together your estimated retirement budget if you decide to move to Arizona.
+So factor in the costs of owning and maintaining a car when you put together your estimated retirement budget if you decide to move to Arizona.

 Arizona has a thriving art scene